U.S. to stress need for 'guardrails' in Sherman's talks in China | Politics

 - United States

-U.S. Deputy Secretary of State Wendy Sherman will make clear to China in upcoming talks that Washington welcomes competition with Beijing, but there needs to be a level playing field and guardrails to prevent that spilling over into conflict, senior U.S. officials said on Saturday.
-The officials, briefing ahead of Sherman's talks in Tianjin with Chinese State Councilor and Foreign Minister Wang Yi, said the world's two largest economies needed responsible ways to manage the competition.
+U.S. Deputy Secretary of State Wendy Sherman will tell China in upcoming talks that while Washington welcomes competition with Beijing, there needs to be a level playing field and guardrails to ensure that does not veer off into conflict, senior U.S. officials said on Saturday.
+The officials, briefing reporters ahead of Sherman's talks in Tianjin with Chinese State Councilor and Foreign Minister Wang Yi on Monday, said the world's two largest economies needed responsible ways to manage the competition.

-"She's going to underscore that we do not want that fierce and sustained competition to veer into conflict," one senior U.S. administration official said ahead of what will be the first high-ranking, face-to-face contact between Washington and Beijing in months as the two sides gauge whether they can salve festering ties.
-"This is why the U.S. wants to ensure that there are guardrails and parameters in place to responsibly manage the relationship," he said.
-"She's going to make clear that while we welcome stiff and sustained competition with the PRC, everyone needs to play by the same rules and on a level playing field."
+"She's going to underscore that we do not want that stiff and sustained competition to veer into conflict," one senior U.S. administration official said ahead of the first high-ranking, face-to-face contact between Washington and Beijing in months as the two sides gauge how they can salve festering ties.
+"The U.S. wants to ensure that there are guardrails and parameters in place to responsibly manage the relationship," he said.
+"Everyone needs to play by the same rules and on a level playing field."

-Sherman is due to land in Tianjin, a city southeast of Beijing, on Sunday and will stay until Monday.
-On the heels of Sherman's trip, U.S. Secretary of Defense Lloyd Austin will next week travel to Singapore, Vietnam and the Philippines, and Secretary of State Antony Blinken will visit India, signs of U.S. efforts to intensify engagement as China challenges Washington's influence in Asia.
+Sherman is due in Tianjin, southeast of Beijing, on Sunday.
+On the heels of Sherman's trip, Defense Secretary Lloyd Austin will next week travel to Singapore, Vietnam and the Philippines, and Secretary of State Antony Blinken will visit India, signs of U.S. efforts to intensify engagement as China challenges Washington's influence in Asia.

-The talks between Sherman, the State Department's second-ranked official, and Wang will follow several combative months since the countries' first senior diplomatic meeting under President Joe Biden's administration in March.
-Chinese officials publicly lambasted the United States at that meeting in Alaska, accusing it of hegemonic policies, while U.S. officials accused China of grandstanding.
+Sherman's talks follow several combative months since the countries' first senior diplomatic meeting under President Joe Biden's administration in March.
+Chinese officials publicly lambasted the United States at that meeting in Alaska, accusing it of hegemonic policies, and U.S. officials accused China of grandstanding.

-The official briefing on Saturday said the Tianjin meeting would be a continuation of the Alaskan talks and "all dimensions of the relationship will be on the table."
-"We're going into these meetings with our eyes wide open," he said, adding: "We believe it's important to maintain open lines of communication between high-level officials, frank and open discussion, even perhaps especially, where we disagree is critical to reducing the potential for misunderstandings between our countries."
+The official on Saturday said the Tianjin meeting would be a continuation of the Alaskan talks and "all dimensions of the relationship will be on the table."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)